 We didn’t have plans to buy a new travel trailer when we got Roxie, but when we took her on her first camping trip in the Casita (to New Braunfels), we were shocked how this little puppy, and all her stuff, took over our space!!!

 The time had finally come for us to expand our square footage!

 The following week I went trailer shopping and found the Shasta, bringing her home the next day.
 I named her Miss Roxie, in honor of Roxie the Schnoxie.

-Miss Roxie’s first camping trip was to the Ft.
+The photo above is from Miss Roxie’s first camping trip to the Ft.
 Wilderness Resort and Campground at Walt Disney World.
 (It is true…I sometimes camp outside of Texas. 😉 )

 This trip included four days of driving, and eight nights of camping, and taught me a lot about my “new” vintage camper; some good, and some not so good.

 I’ll be sharing some of these experiences with you in my new series.

 (links will become active as I post each new article):

 - Decorating the Screen & Door on a 1961 Shasta Airflyte Reissue.

 - Review: Shasta Airflyte Reissue vs. Casita Travel Trailer.